s3-smotaganahalli/extracredit/README.md

 mkdir ~/lab03-$MYGIT/peptidase
 cd ~/lab03-$MYGIT/peptidase
 pwd
-#navigate to the new directory produced
+#this allows us to navigate to the new directory produced

 Download the query protein and produce a blast search